LETTERS & ENQUIRIES

 What a great edition of Kundu (good name) March 2020.
 Max Uechtritz’s centre spread, Wigmen of Tari, is amazing photography.
 I’ve never seen PNG ceremonial photos of this powerful imagery, well done.

-Sam Bateman’s timely article reference to Lieut Karrie Frank brought back fond memories of he and midshipman Jerry Singiroti babysitting my sisters and me at various times in the mid-sixties.
+Sam Bateman’s timely article reference to Lieut Karrie Frank brought back fond memories of he and Midshipman Jerry Singiroti babysitting my sisters and me at various times in the mid-sixties.
 We would play my mother’s 78 records and crack up at Alvin and the Chipmonks every time.
+Above is one of my father’s photos, though can’t actually identify any one in it.

 If anyone can identify those in the photograph please contact me at: firstname.lastname@example.org